 How Often Should You Brush?

 As humans, we’re recommended to brush our teeth at least twice a day, but ideally after every meal.
 However, this would be a big commitment when it comes to looking after your furry family member.
-Although the more you do it, the more benefit they have, realistically, daily, or every other day is sufficient to have an impact on your dog’s oral health.
+Although the more you do it, the more benefit they have, realistically, daily, or every other day is sufficient to impact your dog’s oral health.
 It’s best to try brushing at least every other day, though, because less often allows bacteria to build up in between brushing, and your efforts might be wasted.

 What If You Can’t Brush Regularly?

 If you follow the method and tips below, you’ll hopefully have some success getting your dog to accept having their teeth brushed.
-However, if your dog still won’t tolerate it, perhaps due to behavioral issues or pain, there are some alternatives you can try.
+However, if your dog still doesn’t tolerate it, perhaps due to behavioral issues or pain, there are some alternatives you can try.

 Other products like antibacterial doggy mouthwash and gels that fight infection on the teeth are also helpful if you can’t brush.
 However, it’s worth spending some time learning doggy toothbrushing first because it’s the most effective method of keeping your dog’s mouth in tip-top condition.